 Do you know those 'other' books?
 They're the ones that fortuitously fall into your hands at a certain time, as if appearing out of nowhere because, yes, they were created exactly for your crossroads moment.
 Magic books!
 That’s what they are to me.
 And, The Power of One by Bryce Courtney has been one of those books in my life.

 You could say those early years of shame and humiliation prepared Peekay to be a champion.
+You could say that without such a well-crafted sense of place the reader could never have believed the main protagonist even capable of overcoming such a tumultuous beginning.

 "Some days enlighten our understanding of the world without, and within." - KJ Rajah